 While we’re proud to work on behalf of and with the Scottish legal profession at home, much of what we do involves engaging with other organisations and groups across the globe.
 It helps us ensure that wherever in the world you happen to be – whether it’s in the EU or further afield - the Scottish legal profession is known and respected.

-We participate in the European ‘Find a Lawyer’ and ‘Find a Notary’ projects which mean our members can be found by solicitors and consumers across Europe.
+While the UK remains a member of the European Union, we participate in the EU Commission’s ‘Find a Lawyer’ and ‘Find a Notary’ projects which mean our members can be found by solicitors and consumers across Europe.
 It also allows our members to search for other legal professionals across the continent.

 Our international engagement gives us a number of ways to build on our strategic aim to lead legal excellence.

 For further information on any aspect of our international work, please contact Katie Hay at firstname.lastname@example.org or 0131 476 8351.

 As well as build a network of contacts from other law societies, we have close links with a number of international organisations which represent lawyers at EU and international level, including the Council of Bars and Law Societies of Europe (CCBE), the International Bar Association (IBA) and the Commonwealth Lawyers’ Association (CLA).

 We also work with partner organisations such as SDI (Scottish Development International), SCDI (Scottish Council for Trade and Industry) and DIT (Department for International Trade) to leverage their resources for the benefit of our members.

 All of our international engagement is directed at achieving one or more of the following objectives:

 - Supporting the core business of the Law Society of Scotland, in particular by learning from other law societies and jurisdictions and markets to help improve the operations and business opportunities of the Society and the profession